 Tymes Trust Support Services

 Children with ME are frequently unable to travel in order to meet others.
-Our personal approach is tailored to alleviate this sense of isolation and many youngsters have made friends of their own age through us.
+Our personal approach is tailored to alleviate this sense of isolation.

 Each member of our Advice Line Team either has a child with ME, or has had ME themselves.
 You will be talking to people who understand the illness from first-hand experience.
-They have full information and regular updates, and telephone back-up from our expert panel.
+They have full information.
 If we do not know the answer to a question, we will find someone who does.